COVID-19 coronavirus: how to self-isolate

 When to seek help

-However, the vast majority of people with mild or asymptomatic infections do not need to seek medical attention and can treat their symptoms at home.
+The vast majority of people with mild or asymptomatic infections do not need to seek medical attention and can treat their symptoms at home.
 There are some circumstances in which you should speak with a clinician about your symptoms.
+However, do not simply show up at your GP surgery or a pharmacy as you risk spreading the virus to others.
+Instead, call first and ask for advice.

 - Are over 70 (not all over-70s are in the shielding category, but you are at increased risk of serious disease).